All work

 Texts were embedded using a sentence-transformer model (nomic-embed-text-v1.5) and compared to a set of thematic frames and actor categories to measure semantic similarity.
 Each document was then normalized relative to its distribution of scores, highlighting which themes and actors stand out within it.

-The Talking to Space layer draws on a curated catalogue of cultural objects and messages sent beyond Earth, based on Paul E. Quast's "A Profile of Humanity: The Cultural Signature of Earth's Inhabitants Beyond the Atmosphere," in Speaking Beyond Earth: Perspectives on Messaging Across Deep Space and Cosmic Time (2024).
+A curated catalogue of cultural objects and messages sent beyond Earth was drawn from Paul E. Quast’s "A Profile of Humanity: The Cultural Signature of Earth's Inhabitants Beyond the Atmosphere," in Speaking Beyond Earth: Perspectives on Messaging Across Deep Space and Cosmic Time (2024).

-The first layer analyzes how outer space has been discussed in public language, tracing how dominant themes and actors shift across news coverage and political rhetoric over seven decades.
+The site consists of two complementary layers.
+The Talking About Space view analyzes how outer space has been discussed in public language, tracing how dominant themes and actors shift across news coverage and political rhetoric over seven decades.

 Actor rank chart over time